ayyammal-g/DataCleaning/CodeBook.md

 ## Mean

-    It holds mean value for a  Feature Variable for a subject for an activity of an observation.
+    It holds average of each feature variable for each activity and each subject.
 Its value is decimal and the result is rounded to 5 digits.
+As each feature value is  normalized and bounded within [-1,1] their mean values are also within [-1, 1]